Love at First Stoplight

 Chad was my first boyfriend, my first kiss, my first everything.
 He was a typical jock and I won’t lie, I was no queen bee.
 I was just a regular girl who happened to get lucky and snatched Richfield High’s trophy boy.

 We were headed to different universities; he was going to take up business while I enrolled in culinary school.
 And even though that was the case, we promised to stay strong.
-We endured the whole drama of ‘staying strong’ ‘we’ll make it’ ‘you’ll only be the one’, you name it, we went through all that shebang.
+We endured the whole drama of ‘staying strong’ ‘we’ll make it’ ‘you’re the one’, you name it, we went through all that shebang.
 And let me tell you, looking at it now, I can confidently say it’s nothing but a complete load of utter bullshit.

 Before I could even stop it, the waterworks started again.
 I wiped the tears away with my sleeves but the tears kept on coming, blurring my view of the road.